Customizing Themes - Icons and UI Controls

 Finding a UI Control Key Using Code Completion in the Editor

 The preferred method of finding UI control keys is to use the Code Completion feature in the editor.
-Note that some keys presented by the code completion feature may be deprecated.
+Note that some of the completed keys may be deprecated.
 New entries in the "ui": {} section will invoke the code completion popup, as shown below:

 Finding a UI Control Key Using Laf Defaults UI